Category Archives: Creative Process

 Diebenkorn –Portrait by Rose Mandel 1956

 My wife and I are standing in San Francisco’s de Young Museum about to enter an art exhibit.
 The man looking out at us from the short film we are watching is Richard Diebenkorn.
-I want you to think of Salvadore Dali, his extravagance, the wild mustache, the publicity seeking; now think of Dali’s exact opposite.
+I want you to think of Salvadore Dali, his extravagance, the wild mustache, the publicity-seeking; now think of Dali’s exact opposite.
 That man is Richard Diebenkorn.
-He is tall, lanky, well-spoken in a quiet voice, a voice that is somewhat shy.
-He is in his studio dressed in a button down shirt and corduroy slacks.
+He is tall, lanky, and well-spoken in a quiet voice, a voice that is somewhat shy.
+He is in his studio dressed in a button-down shirt and corduroy slacks.
 He is wary of the fixed gaze of the camera.
 His voice often pauses as he carefully chooses his words.
 There is sometimes a hint of a shy smile.
 He is a quiet man.
 A man who does not desire the public eye, a man of regular habits who seeks his adventure with each painting he makes.
 And there is one other thing to mention.
-Despite the lack of showmanship or self aggrandizement he is one of the premier American painters of the second half of the twentieth century.
+Despite the lack of showmanship or self-aggrandizement, he is one of the premier American painters of the second half of the twentieth century.
 A painter whose works evoke the light and spaces of California.
 He is an artist who remained true to his vision regardless of where it took him.

 Beside us, printed on the wall, is the following note found among his papers after his death: